From

 Or else we are asking for the sacrament of the faithful, which is necessary

-in this world, not to gain temporal happiness but to gain the happiness that
+in this world, not to gain temporal satisfaction but

 When we say: Forgive us our